laurelmackenzie/grammatical-variation-metastudy/README.md

 The database contains grammatical variables published in the sociolinguistic literature, specifically from the entire catalog (up to the end of 2023) of two journals, *Language Variation and Change* and  *Journal of Sociolinguistics*.
-We defined "grammatical variables," following Mansfield et al. (2023:234), as ''grammatical meanings or functions that can be expressed in more than one way.''
+We defined "grammatical variables," following Mansfield et al. (2023:234), as "grammatical meanings or functions that can be expressed in more than one way."
 Each row of the database contains a single grammatical variable in a single language variety.
 Further information on how variables were identified for the database can be found in MacKenzie & Robinson §3.1 and §4.1.